 Postdoctoral Fellow at Harvard Business School

 I am a postdoctoral fellow at Harvard Business School and the Laboratory for Innovation Science at Harvard (LISH).
 I am also on the job market this Fall 2021 for an Assistant professor position to begin Summer/Fall 2022.

-I have a PhD in Management Science from Northwestern University, a MBA from Columbia Business School and a BSE in Operations Research and Financial Engineering from Princeton University.
+I have a PhD in Management Science from Northwestern University, an MBA from Columbia Business School and a BSE in Operations Research and Financial Engineering from Princeton University.
 Before graduate school, I worked at Morgan Stanley and Microsoft.